 We already underlined the roles played by etherpads in I5M technopolitical practices.
 A collaboration, web based tool for editing texts in real time.
 It allows authors to simultaneously modify the text and see the modifications by the rest, with the contribution of each of them marked in a definite color.
 The application allows checking and reproducing back and forth during the whole process of writing and editing.
 A chat window on the side allows discussion and conversation.
 The result is a sort of palimpsest built in real time, collaboratively.
 Etherpads have been profusely employed in I5M for writing communications, research documents, design campaign launches, and a long list of practices.
-As an almost default gesture for addressing a collaborative task, an etherpad is open and the people involved usually presupposes some level of group trust, as well as a netiquette for collaboration100.
+As an almost default gesture for addressing a collaborative task, an etherpad is open and the people involved start to work in view of everyone and with the possibility for any of them to modify and edit.
+This usually presupposes some level of group trust, as well as a netiquette for collaboration100.